ishworgurung/ishworgurung.github.io/_posts/2017-01-07-go-fork-exec.md

 ## Go self fork/exec in Linux/MacOS and possibly BSD

 Go's [`os`](https://golang.org/pkg/os/) package exposes a convenient way to fork and exec.
 Since, I found this trick handy, I thought I might share it.
-For people with UNIX beards, *tldr;* NIH.
 What I am trying to achieve is a way to re-execute the same binary image so that the task re-opens configuration files, re-establishes network connections - whatever it be - when a suitable POSIX signal is delivered to it.